 Compare the Best Car Insurance Companies in Kansas

-** Based on J.D.
-Power’s 2020 Auto Insurance Satisfaction Study for the Central region
+** J.D.
+Power’s 2021 Auto Insurance Satisfaction Study rating for the Central region.
+Based on a 1,000-point scale.

 Allstate